liamtimms/slicenii/README.md

 ## Structure

-SliceNii outputs two binaries from the following:
+SliceNii compiles into two binaries:

 1. `slicenii`: A command-line utility for slicing 3D NIfTI volumes into 2D images along a specified axis.
 2. `combinenii`: A command-line utility for combining a series of 2D NIfTI slices back into a 3D volume.